 - Travel and emergency assistance services

-Another benefit for cardmembers who apply by Dec.
-31, 2021: You can receive and activate a complimentary one-year Headspace subscription (valued at $69.99 per year).
+Another benefit for cardmembers who apply by December 2022: You’ll earn 2 points per dollar spent on Headspace subscriptions.
 Headspace is a sleep and meditation app that can be useful to achieve restful sleep while on the go.
-You’ll need to activate your Headspace subscription by Dec.
-31, 2022.

 World of Hyatt status perks